semimod/DMT-core/doc/source/automatic_testing/automated_test.rst

-CLI File
+CI/CD File
 ==================================================

-This page explains the Gitlab CLI file, which automatically runs a number of test-cases and generates the documentation when a new commit is added to the DMT master or pre-master branch.
+This page explains the Gitlab CI/CD file, which automatically runs a number of test-cases and generates the documentation when a new commit is added to the DMT master or pre-master branch.

+For the full how-to check the documentation of `gitlab <https://docs.gitlab.com/ee/ci/index.html>`

 Explanation to the automatic test and result generation
 ----------------------------------------------------------

-Next, the yaml-File [.gitlab-ci.yml](.gitlab-ci.yml) is briefly explained.
+Next, the yaml-File .gitlab-ci.yml is briefly explained.
 The first lines

 .. code-block:: yaml